 - In the finals of the Rio Olympics, P. V. Sindhu was defeated by Spain’s Carolina Marin in the 83-minute match.

 - Soon after her Silver win at the Rio Olympics, her caste became highly searched on Google.

 - After her Silver at the 2016 Rio Olympics, the Andhra Pradesh Government appointed her as the Deputy Collector.

 - Sindhu secured the World Tour title after defeating Japan’s Nozomi Okuhara in the 2018 World Tour final.

 - In 2018, Forbes ranked her at seventh position in its list of “Highest-Paid Female Athletes.”
-The same year, she also stood first on the Forbes India’s first list of 22 Young Achievers.
+The same year, she also stood first on Forbes India’s first list of 22 Young Achievers.

 - Sindhu considers Sachin Tendulkar her role model and her coach, Pullela Gopichand, inspiration.

 - Sindhu has featured on the cover of many popular magazines including GRAZIA, JFW, and ELLE.